Well… “Do you need hearing aids?”

 Hearing loss means the ears are damaged in some way.
 In most cases, just increasing the volume of the sound to our ears is not helpful to improve hearing clarity.

 Hearing aids are small computers that often work together to optimise the signal received by the brain.
 They are constantly measuring the sound environment and adjusting the way they amplify to optimise hearing comfort and speech understanding and to reduce listening effort.

 Higher level hearing aids have more automatic features to modify the sound to help you hear easier and with less effort.

 Hear with your brain

-Wearing hearing aids more strengthens the auditory system by giving it more practice and helping it learn which sounds are important and which sounds are not.
+Wearing hearing aids more strengthens the auditory system by giving it more practice with listening to various sounds and helping it relearn/learn which sounds are important and which sounds are not.

 The ability to understand speech, especially in noisy environments usually improves with increased wearing time.

 Regular hearing aid use will help your brain “hear better”

 Interpreting sound information requires regular exposure.
 People who wear their hearing aids “only sometimes” are giving their brain two signals, hearing and not hearing, some sounds.